NYC Elevator Malfunction Lawsuit – What You Need to Know

 What to Do After an Elevator Accident?

-Regardless of your elevator accident’s circumstances, determining liability and winning your claim is challenging.
+Determining liability and winning your claim is challenging regardless of your elevator accident’s circumstances.
 You can increase your odds by taking as many photos as possible if your condition allows.
 A written statement from a witness can also tip the scales in your favor.

 Once you’ve secured photographic evidence and received medical attention, get an experienced attorney as soon as possible.
 An attorney will help investigate the cause of your accident, determine liability and help you with all the stressful legal proceedings.